sanzaru/SimpleToast/Documentation/Usage.md

 ## Using the SimpleToastNotificationPublisher

 The `SimpleToastNotificationPublisher` provides a convenient way to trigger toast notifications throughout your app.
 A typical example would be using the `NavigationSplitView`, where you can trigger notifications inside the sidebar view and display them in the details view.

 To use the `SimpleToastNotificationPublisher` for your toast notifications, you first need to create a data structure that conforms to the `Identifiable` protocol.

-Here’s a simple example of a toast notification with a text element.
+Here’s a simple example of a toast notification with a text element:

 ```swift
 import Foundation